This article includes the following topics:

 Grid resolution determines how finely items are selected and snapped when Snap is enabled.
 Grid resolution also specifies the default duration of a MIDI note and the resolution at which automation breakpoints are added, whether Snap is enabled or disabled.

 When Snap is enabled, items snap to the grid, based on the grid resolution.
 Snap mode snaps items exactly to the grid: if a note is slightly ahead of, or behind a beat, when you drag that note to a new location in Snap mode, the start of the note snaps to the nearest grid line.
-Snap mode applies to MIDI and audio edits and selections.
+Snap mode applies to MIDI and audio edits and selections and automation breakpoints.

 To set the Grid resolution and enable Snap: